farm-ng/amiga-dev-kit/website/docs/examples/camera_settings/README.md

 By default, the camera `host` is assumed to be `localhost` (service_config.json).
-If running the example from your local PC, you should replace `localhost` with your brain's IP address (e.g., 100.67.32.5) or your Amiga's name (e.g., `element-vegetable` - only supported if connected via tailscale).
+If running the example from your local PC, you should replace `localhost` with your brain's IP address (e.g., 100.67.32.5) or your Amiga's name (e.g., `element-vegetable.tail0be07.ts.net` - only supported if connected via tailscale).
 :::

 ### 5. Customize run